18F/Modular-Contracting-And-Agile-Development/pages/projects/industrial-funding-reports.md

 ---
 ## What is the issue?

 Transactions with the government often involve self-reporting.
-Individuals and businesses report things like income, sales figures, use of services, etc. What is reported on such forms impacts how much individuals and businesses owe in taxes and fees; it impacts eligibility for government benefits.
-And if the reporting is truthful and accurate, self-reporting can be more cost-effective than more burdensome audits or independent checks.
+Individuals and businesses report things like income, sales figures, and use of services.
+What is reported on such forms impacts how much individuals and businesses owe in taxes and fees; and it can impact eligibility for government benefits.
+If the reporting is truthful and accurate, self-reporting can be more cost-effective than more burdensome audits or independent checks.

 ## What is the insight?